cksystemsteaching/selfie/README.md

 // |31              25|24 20|19 15|14  12|11              7|6    0|
 // ----------------------------------------------------------------
 ```

+In this format the LSB of the immediate value is assumed to be `0` and thus ignored, extending the interval of immediate values to `-2^12 <= imm < 2^12` which is by one bit larger than the interval supported by the I-Format and the S-Format.
+The above condition `imm % 2 == 0` constrains the immediate value of `beq` instructions to even values only, that is, values with a remainder of `0` if divided by `2` or, in other words, values that are divisible by `2`.

+Note that the immediate value of the `beq t0,zero,6[0x17C]` instruction is the even value `24`, not `6`, and certainly not `0x17C`.
+Try to decode the binary code `0x00028C63` of the instruction to see for yourself!
+The values `6` and `0x17C` are relative and absolute addresses, respectively, only shown for our convenience.
+They stand for branching forward by `6` instructions, that is, by `6 * 4 == 24` bytes, to the instruction at address `0x17C`.
+Recall that each instruction is encoded in `4` bytes.

+...

 `jal rd,imm`: `rd = pc + 4; pc = pc + imm` with `-2^20 <= imm < 2^20` and `imm % 2 == 0`